Arena Economy in Detail

 - Player draft entry token (since THB, none before that);

 - Cosmetics (more or less stable, with some set specifics, e.g. ZNR had emotes, STX had avatars in the Mastery Tree, AFR had a set of sleeves).
-MID specific rewards seems to be three different pets as opposed to different skins for the same one before.
+MID seems to have no specific rewards, though.

 - Even though Gems are a premium currency, 3400 Gems could be obtained via drafting.
 Unless drafting makes you nauseous, it may be worth doing.
 However for purely Limited players the pass provides fairly little value.